alan-turing-institute/Data-for-AI-in-Womens-Health/README.md

-# AI for womens health data
+# AI for womens health data list

 This repository was created by the authors of the *Towards equitable AI for women’s health: accessible data as a catalyst for innovation* paper.